 The Salvation Army offers health services through hospitals, clinics and wellness centres.
-It operates two hospitals – the Booth Hospital in Cape Town and the Mountain View Hospital in northern KwaZulu-Natal (including a mobile clinic).
+We operate the Booth Hospital in Cape Town.
+Mountain View Clinic is in Northern KwaZulu-Natal and includes a mobile clinic.
 In addition, the Carl Sithole Wellness Centre in Soweto, Gauteng offers primary health care services as does the Msunduze Community and Primary Health Care Centre and Mbuluzi Clinic in Mbabane, Swaziland.

 To offer hope through provision of optimal health status to patients.

 To encourage, strengthen and to develop a comprehensive health care system at all levels of care that is coordinated and integrated, based on the Primary Health Care approach.